Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 Set against the backdrop of Edinburgh’s impressive castle, The Royal Edinburgh Military Tattoo is one of the most special events in Edinburgh’s calendar.

-Celebrating their 75th Anniversary show, the theme of this year’s programme is The Heros Who Made Us.
-Performers from USA, India, Switzerland, Australia, Canada, alongside homegrown acts from around the UK, will celebrate the journey of connection through music, dance, culture, and military traditions.
+Celebrating their 75th anniversary show, the theme of the 2025 year programme was The Heros Who Made Us.
+Performers from USA, India, Switzerland, Australia, Canada, alongside homegrown acts from around the UK, celebrated the journey of connection through music, dance, culture, and military traditions.

 Edinburgh Art Festival